Emergent Visual Grounding in Large Multimodal Models Without Grounding Supervision: Experiments

-Our \ourmethod applies normalization across the sequence of attention maps (Equation~\ref{eq:attn}), which significantly reduces noises in the maps (Figure~\ref{fig:attn-norm}).
-From the attention map, we select the single point with the highest attention value to prompt SAM, instead of providing the entire map as a mask prompt.
+\textbf{Processing attention maps.} Our \ourmethod applies normalization across the sequence of attention maps (Equation~\ref{eq:attn}), which significantly reduces noise in the maps (Figure~\ref{fig:attn-norm}).
+From the attention map, we select the single point with the highest attention value to prompt SAM for the GCG task, instead of providing the entire map as a mask prompt.
 Empirically, we find that attention maps are sparse, tending to focus on a few key points within objects rather than the entire objects, so point prompts are more effective.
 Quantitative comparisons are summarized in Table~\ref{tab:attn}.

-In \ourmodel (Figure~\ref{fig:visual}), we employ a few modules to enhance the visual feature extraction and encourage better alignment with the language model.
-Specifically, we 1) add learnable \emph{positional encodings}~\citep{vaswani2017attention} to the visual features, and 2) use the \emph{implicit captioner}~\citep{xu2023open} to simulate text conditioning with CLIP visual features.
-Due to limited computation, we cannot retrain models with the full dataset of LLaVA-1.5~\citep{liu2024improved} and run thorough evaluation as in the previous sections.
-Instead, we examine the modules' effects with respect to the optimization objective in the pre-training stage~\citep{liu2023visual}, as summarized in Table~\ref{tab:visual}.
-Trivially replacing the CLIP~\citep{radford2021learning} visual encoder with DINOv2~\citep{oquab2024dinov} leads to significantly higher losses, which implies worse vision-language alignment.
-Thanks to the text-to-image training, SD-1.5~\citep{rombach2022high} results in a smaller loss.
-The positional encodings close the loss gap by about 13\%, and further adding the implicit captioner reduces the gap by another 55\%.
+We use point-based prompts in all other experiments.